Fayik Abdi: Early life and education

-Abdi was born on October 8, 1997, in San Diego, California.
+Abdi was born on October 8, 1997, in San Diego, California to Saudi parents.
 He attended IMG Academy for high school and graduated from the University of Utah in 2020.
 As a young boy, Abdi's mother would take him to the slopes of Lebanon, where he would practice skiing.
 He later started traveling to Switzerland to a winter camp, where he trained in skiing.

 Career

-In 2017, he worked at Snowbird as Ski Technician and then went to Alta Ski Area on the same designation in November 2019.
+In 2017, he worked at Snowbird as a ski technician and then worked at Alta Ski Area in the same role in November 2019.
 In 2022, Abdi completed his historic participation in the giant slalom competition at the 2022 Beijing Olympics, finishing 44th out of 91 competitors.

 As of 2022, Abdi is an athlete for the Saudi Olympic & Paralympic Committee and the Saudi Olympic Training Center.